 2020 Conference: Beyond Blame: Accountability Now?

-This day conference will look head on at the challenges of accountability whilst opening up our own work to the same questions.
-Three people in positions of being held to account and holding others to account will be asked to open up about the challenges they face:
+The day conference looked head on at the challenges of accountability whilst opening up our own work to the same questions.
+Three people in positions of being held to account and holding others to account were asked to open up about the challenges they face:

-Alongside this Dr Helen Cameron (Practical theologian and Research Associate, Centre for Baptist Studies, Regent’s Park College, Oxford) will summarise some of the current academic thinking about accountability and relate it to themes in Christian theology.
+Alongside this Dr Helen Cameron (Practical theologian and Research Associate, Centre for Baptist Studies, Regent’s Park College, Oxford) summarised some of the current academic thinking about accountability and related it to themes in Christian theology.

-Key issues will be drawn from this and participants given an opportunity in small groups to reflect upon them.
-Colleagues wishing to attend and reflect together will be welcome.
+Key issues were drawn from this and participants were given an opportunity in small groups to reflect upon them.

-This conference is for everyone involved in organisational life and leadership – both those within churches and faith organisations, as well as those within secular organisations.
+This conference was for everyone involved in organisational life and leadership – both those within churches and faith organisations, as well as those within secular organisations, as are all conferences.